Find Grad Schools

 • Library Supervisor

 There were about 138,200 jobs for Librarian in 2016 (in the United States).
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,400 new jobs for Librarian by 2026.
-There will be an estimated 14,500 positions for Librarian per year.
+The BLS estimates 14,500 yearly job openings in this field.

 undefined